ilias404/HTB-Sherlocks/BrutusHTB/README.md

 # Task 1 : Analyze the auth.log.
 What is the IP address used by the attacker to carry out a brute force attack?

+> auth.log is a system log file in Linux that records authentication and authorization events.
+It tracks activities related to users attempting to access the system and actions that require elevated privileges.
+> The file is typically located at: ```/var/log/auth.log```

 First, let's download and unzip the file:
 ```
 7z x Brutus.htb